 Other conditions are more serious, and you may need extra treatment.
 Your meds might be to blame, or they could crop up because your body can’t absorb nutrients from your foods during a flare-up.

-The type of Crohn's or ulcerative colitis you have can also make you more likely to have problems outside your digestive tract.
+The type of IBD you have, Crohn's or ulcerative colitis, can also make you more likely to have problems outside your digestive tract.

 Here’s how conditions like Crohn's and ulcerative colitis can affect other parts of your body.